IT-Learning-Consulting/warhammer-mcp/docs/WFRP_EXAMPLES.md

 ### After:
 ```
 'get-world-info': 'Get basic information about the Foundry world and game system
-(e.g., D&D 5e, WFRP 4e).
+(e.g., WFRP 4e).
 Use this to understand what system is being used and tailor
 responses accordingly.'
 ```